bufbuild/docs.buf.build/docs/breaking/rules.md

 **Categories: `FILE`, `PACKAGE`, `WIRE_JSON`, `WIRE`**

 This checks that a given file has the same `package` value.
-Changing the package value will result in a ton of issues downstream in various languages, and for the `FILE` category, this will effectively result in any types declared within that file being considered deleted.
+Changing the package value results in a ton of issues downstream in various languages, and for the `FILE` category, this effectively results in any types declared within that file being considered deleted.

 ### `PACKAGE_NO_DELETE`